selinerdominik/shipmanager/README.md

 - **Frontend:** `npm run dev` in frontend folder

 ## How to use:
-After starting the app, you can login with user credentials defined in application.yml:
+After starting the app, you can open `http://localhost:5173/` and login with the following user credentials defined in application.yml:
 - **Username:** user
 - **Password:** password